-13. What Protection Does A Worker Have If They Raise A Concern Under This Procedure?
+14. What Protection Does A Worker Have If They Raise A Concern Under This Procedure?

 It is understandable that workers who whistleblow are sometimes worried about possible repercussions.
-The College Corporation and Senior Leadership Team aims to encourage openness and will support staff who raise genuine concerns under this policy, even if they turn out to be mistaken.
+The College Corporation, Principal and Senior Leadership Team aims to encourage openness and will support staff who raise genuine concerns under this procedure, even if they turn out to be mistaken.